THE RIGHT CROSS TO TAKE UP DAILY (Part 1)

 The Scripture records, “He went a little farther and fell on His face, and prayed, saying, “O My Father, if it is possible, let this cup pass from Me; nevertheless, not as I will, but as You will.”
 (Matt.
 26:39 NKJV).

-Bearing the cross is a perfect submission to God’s plan, process, will and way in spite of the protest of the flesh and the outcomes of your submission.
+Bearing the cross is a perfect submission to God’s plan, process, will and way in spite of the protest of the flesh.

 It implies willingness to embrace with joy whatever comes out of your complete submission or obedience to the Lord and out of your pursuit of the ministry you have received from the Lord (Acts 20:22-24).